akhil-dara/GDrive-Forensics/README.md

 A: MD5 always comes from Drive metadata.
 SHA1/SHA256 fields are filled when available from ingestion or verified during download.

 **Q: Can I cancel exports?**
 A: Yes.
-The dialog has “Cancel export” (finishes current file safely) and “Run in background.”
+The dialog has “Cancel export” (finishes current file safely) and “Run in background".

 **Q: Does it work offline?**
 A: Once the database is populated, you can browse/filter/export offline.
 Live thumbnail refresh and new scans need network access.